Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce

 - salt to taste, optional (I added just a little pinch of salt)

-- Use a Julienne Cutter, Mandoline Slicer, or even a grater to make the zucchini noodles.
+- Use a Julienne Cutter (affiliate link) or another tool to make the zucchini noodles.
 (See notes for other options.)

 - I cut off the ends of the zucchini, then hold it on on end and cut with my julienne cuttter, starting in the middle and going towards the end, moving around that end of the zucchini.